It's the end of the movie and The Drifter has to be moving on

 - Every single adventure of Lucky Luke ends this way.
 In the metastory "Where the sunset is" the Dalton brothers try to avoid capture by keeping away from civilization and hiding out in the wilderness.
 All to no avail as the place they choose to hang out turns out to be Luke's "riding into the sunset" place.
 Apparently sunset is a place, not a time.

 - The end of ElfQuest (TOS) #7: see here.
 Two Wolfrider elves, appropriately enough, riding wolves into the sunset.
 It's worth noting that since Wolfriders are generally nocturnal, sunset is an appropriate time for them to set out.

 - At the end of Preacher, Jesse reveals he never wanted to be a preacher as a kid.
 His girlfriend asks him what he wanted to be.
 "Girl, can't you guess?" he says, as they ride on a horse towards the sunset.

 - Issue #1 of My Little Pony: Friendship Is Magic (IDW), last panel.
 Parodied since the riders are their own mounts.

-- Parodied in Where's Waldo??
-In Hollywood, which has a rider crashing through a painted backdrop.
+- Parodied in Where's Wally?
+In Hollywood, which has a rider crashing through a painted backdrop of a setting sun.

 - The end of Kitty and the Dead Man's Hand.
 Which doesn't make a lot of sense since the car's a rental, their luggage is back at the hotel, they're going the wrong way to get home, and it can't be much later than noon.
 But hey, it's the thought that counts...